gearglow/ReptiliaWithATwist/The List.md

 Hermione thought for a while.
 "Well...
 I've certainly never found any *wizards* all that attractive."

 "Oh really?"
 Ginny said.
 "What about Lockhart?
-I recall you being quite starry-eyed at Flourish & Blotts that year."
+I recall you being quite starry-eyed at Flourish & Blotts that year.
+And what about those hearts in your planner?"

 "That ponce?"
 Hermione scoffed.
 "He wrote the books.
 I always get a little bit star-struck when I get to meet an author.
 There was certainly no *attraction* there."
 She shuddered.
+"And blame Lavender for those blasted hearts.
+Girl had _no_ sense of boundaries back then.
+She's still a bit hazy on the subject, truthfully."

 "Alright, alright," Ginny said.
 "Then what about girls?"